-- There should not be any past of mental breakdown and fits.
+- There should not be any past mental breakdown and fits.

 The candidate who is going to appear in the physical test will be required to produce certificates that neither he nor any member of his family has suffered from night blindness.

-Aspirants who have undergone cataract or Laser Surgery for correction of the refractive error are also prohibited from defence services.
+Aspirants who have undergone cataract or Laser Surgery for correction of the refractive error are also prohibited from defense services.

 Other medical criteria

-There are some minor defects which a candidate need to avoid, if he really wish to reach the next level.
+There are some minor defects that a candidate needs to avoid if he really wishes to reach the next level.
 Like, Wax (Ears), Deviated Nasal Septum, Hydrocele/Phimosis, Overweight/Underweight, Under, Sized Chest, Piles, Tonsillitis, Gynaecomastia, Varicocele, etc. If any of the given defects are found in any aspirants during the medical examination, then he may be directly rejected, or given 1 month of time to overcome the defect.

-The Applicant of NDA exam must be a citizen of India, Nepal or Bhutan.
-Or, if the ancestors of the applicant were Tibetan refugee who came to India before 01 January, 1962 to become a permanent resident of India, then you are also eligible to appear in the exam.
+The Applicant of the NDA exam must be a citizen of India, Nepal, or Bhutan.
+Or, if the ancestors of the applicant were Tibetan refugees who came to India before 01 January 1962 to become a permanent resident of India, then you are also eligible to appear in the exam.

 This completes the eligibility criteria for NDA.
 Now let’s move on to the selection process.